UltrasonogRAphy

 Ultrasonography uses high frequency sound waves to evaluate tissue in real time.

-It can also look into the chest or abdomen to evaluate internal organs.
-This is especially useful for evaluating horses showing signs of colic or respiratory infections.
+It can also be used to evaluate the chest or abdomen for horses showing signs of colic or respiratory infections.